 Stilwell & Sons

-This naval agency was established by John Gathorne (born 1726), a merchant trading with Madeira, Azores and South America, at Crutched Friars, City of London next to the Navy Office by 1774.
-Gathorne later took his friend James Sykes into partnership and when Gathorne died in 1774 Sykes traded alone.
+This naval agency was established by John Gathorne (born 1726), a merchant trading with Madeira, Azores and South America, at Crutched Friars, City of London, next to the Navy Office by 1774.
+Gathorne later took his friend James Sykes into partnership and when Gathorne died in 1774, Sykes traded alone.
 The firm moved to 22 Arundel Street, Strand, in 1792 when the Navy Office was relocated to Somerset House.
 In 1813 Thomas Stilwell, a kinsman and directly related to the Dorking land-owning Stilwell family, was taken into partnership and the firm was initially known as “James Sykes, James Sykes junior & Thomas Stilwell”; later becoming “James Sykes & Thomas Stilwell”.
 Both the Sykes died in 1816, leaving Thomas Stilwell as sole partner.
-Thomas was subsequently joined by his sons, John Gilliam Stilwell and Thomas Stilwell, and eventually his grandsons, and the firm was later known as “Stilwell & Sons”.
+Stilwell was subsequently joined by his sons, John Gilliam Stilwell and Thomas Stilwell, and eventually his grandsons, and the firm was later known as “Stilwell & Sons”.
 The firm moved to Great George Street, Westminster, in 1884 and later to 42 Pall Mall.
-In 1923, when the partners were Geoffrey Holt Stilwell, John Bernard Lethbridge Stilwell and William Byron Stilwell, and its balance sheet totalled £164,620, the business was acquired by London bank Westminster Bank Ltd (est. 1836) and is now incorporated into the large Natwest Bank.
+In 1923, when the partners were Geoffrey Holt Stilwell, John Bernard Lethbridge Stilwell and William Byron Stilwell, and its balance sheet totalled £164,620, the business was acquired by London bank Westminster Bank Ltd (est. 1836) in 1923 and is now incorporated into the large Natwest Bank.

 Stillwell & Son also known as Edward Stillwell & Son

 Edward Stillwell started business about 1825, and it became Stillwell & Son in about 1852.
 They ceased trading about 1957.
-An 1881 directory listed them as: ”Edward Stillwell & Son, gold & silver lacemen & embroiderers, army & navy outfitters, cork helmet manufacturers & sword cutlers, Manchester & woollen warehousemen, & every description of Masonic clothing, jewels, furniture & fittings, tinsel, lace & trimmings, prize medal 1862 for good execution, 25 & 26 Barbican, London EC; 6 Little Britain, London EC; & 29 Savile Row, Regent Street, London W”.
-Edward was born in Southwark and his widowed mother had enough money to apprentice him to a Daniel Atherley in 1802, a member of the Gold and Silver Wyre Drawers' Company.
+An 1881 directory listed them as: ”Edward Stillwell & Son, gold & silver lacemen & embroiderers, army & navy outfitters, cork helmet manufacturers & sword cutlers, Manchester & woollen warehousemen, & every description of Masonic clothing, jewels, furniture & fittings, tinsel, lace & trimmings, prize medal 1862 for good execution,25 & 26 Barbican, London EC; 6 Little Britain, London EC; & 29 Savile Row, Regent Street, London W”.
+Edward was born in Southwark and his widowed mother had enough money to apprentice him to a Daniel Atherley in 1802, a member of the Gold and Silver Wyre Drawers’ Company.
 Edward started his own business in St Giles (near the present Barbican in London) and was a successful businessman as he died in 1864 in Lewisham, London, a wealthy man.
 Items produced by this company include uniform buttons, regalia (particularly Masonic) and ceremonial weapons such as cavalry swords.
-Some of these - particularly the buttons - often come up for sale on eBay.
+Some of these – particularly the buttons – often come up for sale on eBay.